BMC allows reopening of single electronics, hardware shops

-The Brihanmumbai Municipal Corporation (BMC) on Wednesday night amended its previous order and allowed reopening of standalone electronics and hardware shops in the city during the coronavirus-enforced lockdown.
-Civic commissioner Praveen Pardeshi said there was an urgent need to keep such shops open to some extent.

-Pardeshi directed all assistant commissioners of wards to permit one standalone electronic and hardware shop on each road to remain open during the lockdown.
-According to BMC officials, in view of the order some electronics and hardware shops could be opened from Thursday.
+The Brihanmumbai Municipal Corporation (BMC) has amended its previous order and allowed reopening of standalone electronics and hardware shops in the city during the lockdown, saying there is an urgent need to keep such shops open to some extent.
+BMC Commissioner Praveen Pardeshi on Wednesday night directed all assistant commissioners of wards to permit one standalone electronic and hardware shop on each road to remain open during the coronavirus-enforced lockdown.

-On Tuesday night, Pardeshi, in an order, had directed closure of all non-essential services, including liquor shops, in the city..
+On Tuesday night, Pardeshi, in an order, had directed closure of all non-essential services, including liquor shops, in the city.
+Mumbai has so far reported 10,527 COVID-19 cases and 412 deaths.

 - READ MORE ON: